2022 World Series: Game 5

-Before Game 5, Meek Mill performed a song on the field and rode with the Phillie Phanatic on an ATV.
+Before Game 5, Meek Mill performed his song "Dreams and Nightmares" and rode with the Phillie Phanatic on an ATV.
 Philadelphia native Jazmine Sullivan performed the national anthem and Brad Lidge threw the ceremonial first pitch to Carlos Ruiz.
 Noah Syndergaard started for the Phillies and Justin Verlander started for the Astros.
 The Phillies donned powder blue throwback uniforms from the 1970s and 1980s while the Astros wore their orange jerseys.

-José Altuve led off the game with a double, advanced to third base on an error, and scored on a single by Jeremy Peña.
+Jose Altuve led off the game with a double, advanced to third base on an error, and scored on a single by Jeremy Peña.
 Kyle Schwarber led off the bottom of the first inning with a home run to tie it.
 Schwarber's home run was the tenth given up by Verlander in the World Series, passing Catfish Hunter for the most allowed in World Series history.
+In the bottom of the second inning, Verlander struck out Rhys Hoskins to escape the bases-loaded jam to keep the game tied 1–1 after giving up a single to Jean Segura and walking both Brandon Marsh and Kyle Schwarber with two outs.
 Peña hit a home run to put the Astros ahead at 2–1 in the fourth inning, becoming the first rookie shortstop to hit a home run in the World Series.
 The Phillies, who had put runners in scoring position throughout the next four innings, did not score another run off of Verlander, who finished his appearance with six strikeouts and four walks allowed in five innings.
-In the top of the eighth inning, Altuve scored from third base on a ground out by Yordan Álvarez, widening the Astros' lead to 3–1.
+In the top of the eighth inning, Altuve scored from third base on a ground out by Yordan Alvarez, widening the Astros' lead to 3–1.
 In the bottom of the eighth inning, Nick Castellanos scored on an RBI single by Jean Segura, narrowing the Phillies' deficit and putting runners on the corners.
 Ryan Pressly entered to try for a five-out save, his fourth appearance in the series.
 He recorded a strikeout and a hard-hit groundout to Trey Mancini to end the eighth inning.
 In the ninth inning, Chas McCormick made a leaping catch at the right-center wall on a flyball hit by J. T. Realmuto for the second out, preventing a likely extra-base hit.
 The next batter, Bryce Harper, was hit by a pitch, putting the tying run on first base, but Castellanos hit a groundball to short that led to the game-ending putout from Peña to Mancini to end the game.
 The victory was the first World Series pitching win of Verlander's career, who had gone 0–6 in his previous eight World Series starts, including Game 1.